Convolutional autoencoders for the reconstruction of three-dimensional interfacial multiphase flows: Results and discussion

 \subsection{Generalization error}

 Finally, we investigate the generalization ability of each interface representation by evaluating the mean Dice coefficient for each combination of train/test dataset.
+For computational reasons, only 10\% of each test was used, so the absolute values of the dice coefficient are not directly comparable to Figure \ref{fig:comparison_hit_abs}.
 Figure \ref{fig:ood} shows that sharper interface representations transfer better to out-of-domain test datasets.
-Furthermore, sharp interface models trained only on synthetic data transfer surprisingly effectively to the HIT dataset, suggesting that synthetic data augmentation is an effective tool in this domain.
+Furthermore, sharper interface models trained only on synthetic data transfer surprisingly effectively to the HIT dataset, suggesting that synthetic data augmentation is an effective tool in this domain.
+Moreover, the SDF is not only the least accurate, but also suffers from training instabilities for the most complex synthetic dataset ($\mu=1$).
+Specifically, the row of zeros in bottom right subfigure indicates a lack of training convergence.